Who Framed Roger Rabbit: Plot

 While Eddie goes to the studio to interrogate Maroon, Jessica abducts Roger.
-Maroon denies involvement in Acme's murder, admitting he intended to blackmail Acme into selling his company as otherwise Cloverleaf would not buy the studio.
-Maroon is assassinated and Eddie spots Jessica fleeing the scene.
-Assuming she is the assailant, he reluctantly follows her into Toontown, choosing to discard the last of his alcohol.
-After saving Eddie from being shot by Doom, Jessica reveals her actions were to ensure Roger's safety and it was Doom who killed Acme and Maroon.
-Acme gave his will to Jessica for safety but, when she examined it, the paper was blank.
+Maroon denies involvement in Acme's murder, admitting he intended to blackmail Acme into selling his company, as otherwise Cloverleaf would not buy the studio.
+In the middle of his confession, Maroon is assassinated, and Eddie spots Jessica fleeing.
+Assuming she is the assailant, he reluctantly follows her into Toontown after throwing away his remaining alcohol.
+After saving Eddie from being shot by Doom, Jessica reveals that her actions were to ensure Roger's safety, and it was Doom who killed Acme and Maroon.
+Acme gave his will to Jessica for safety.
+When she examined it, the paper was blank.

 Doom and the Toon Patrol capture Jessica and Eddie, bringing them to Acme's factory.
-Doom reveals he is the sole shareholder of Cloverleaf and plans to erase Toontown with a Dip-spraying machine so he can build a freeway in its place, and decommission the railway system to force people to use it.
-When Roger unsuccessfully attempts to save Jessica, the couple is tied onto a hook in front of the machine's sprayer.
-Eddie distracts and kills the weasels before fighting Doom.
+Doom reveals that he is the sole shareholder of Cloverleaf.
+He plans to erase Toontown with a dip-spraying machine so he can build a freeway in its place and decommission the railway system to force people to use it.
+When Roger fails to save Jessica, the couple is tied to a hook in front of the machine's sprayer.
+Eddie performs a comic routine that causes four of the weasels to laugh themselves to death, then kicks their leader into the dip before confronting Doom.
 After being flattened by a steamroller, Doom reveals himself as a disguised toon and Teddy's murderer.
-Struggling against Doom's toon abilities, Eddie empties the machine's Dip supply, spraying and dissolving Doom to death.
-The machine crashes through the wall into Toontown, where it is destroyed by a passenger train.
+Struggling against Doom's toon abilities, Eddie empties the machine's dip supply, spraying and destroying Doom.
+The machine crashes through the wall into Toontown, where it is destroyed by a train.

-As police and toons gather at the scene, Eddie realizes that Acme's will was written on the blank paper in temporarily invisible ink, confirming the toons inherit Toontown.
+As police and toons gather at the scene, Eddie realizes that Acme's will was written on the "blank" paper in temporarily invisible ink, confirming that the toons inherit Toontown.
 Having regained his sense of humor, Eddie happily enters Toontown alongside Dolores, Roger, Jessica, and the toons.